 - For ballet to gain recognition as an Olympic sport, challenges such as subjective judging and artistic integrity must be addressed.

-Recognition by the International Olympic Committee (IOC) is necessary for ballet to become an Olympic sport.
-The IOC mandates that any new sport must align with Olympic values and enhance the Games’ appeal.
-The initial step involves gaining IOC recognition and filing a petition through its International Federation, ensuring the sport has a capable governing body for organizing and regulating international competitions.
+Recognition by the International Olympic Committee (IOC) is necessary for ballet to be included as an Olympic sport.
+The IOC mandates that any new sport must align with Olympic values and enhance the appeal of the Games.
+The initial step involves gaining IOC recognition and filing a petition through its International Federation, ensuring the sport has a capable governing body to organize and regulate international competitions.

 Global participation is also essential.
 A sport must be popular across multiple continents to be considered for the Olympics.
-Specifically for football, 75 countries competing across four continents are required for men’s competitions, and 40 countries across three continents for women’s.
+Specifically for football, 75 countries compete across four continents in men’s competitions, and 40 countries across three continents in women’s competitions.
 This ensures the games have widespread appeal and diversity among competitors.

-The IOC can only admit new sports if they phase out others, maintaining a balanced program.
+The IOC can only admit new sports if it phases out others, maintaining a balanced program.
 Ballet must meet these criteria and demonstrate its unique value to the Olympic Games.

 Ballet: Art Form or Sport?

-Dancers and enthusiasts often note that ballet shares the same artistic and physical elements as Olympic sports like figure skating and gymnastics.
+Dancers and enthusiasts often note that ballet shares many of the same artistic and physical elements as Olympic sports, such as figure skating and gymnastics.
 Like these Winter Olympics events, ballet demands immense physical skill, endurance, and precision.

 The World DanceSport Federation recognizes competitive dance as a sport, lending credibility to ballet’s status as a competitive discipline.
 Ballet competitions, similar to rhythmic gymnastics and artistic swimming, combine artistic expression and technique with athletic prowess.